 Research interests of Dario Narducci have focused on the physical chemistry of solids and materials with a special emphasis on silicon.
-His activity has actually centred on transport properties of disordered materials that have been studied also in view of applications to energetics; and on surface science, where he has been active both on fundamental issues (physical chemistry of oxides and their surfaces, chemical reconstruction of single-crystal silicon surfaces, self-assembling of organic molecules onto silicon, and gas-surface supramolecular interactions) and on more applicative and technological issues (oxide and silicon-based chemical sensors and biosensors).
+His activity has centred on transport properties of disordered materials that have been studied also in view of applications to energetics; and on surface science, where he has been active both on fundamental issues (physical chemistry of oxides and their surfaces, chemical reconstruction of single-crystal silicon surfaces, self-assembling of organic molecules onto silicon, and gas-surface supramolecular interactions) and on more applicative and technological issues (oxide and silicon-based chemical sensors and biosensors).
 Dario Narducci was a founding member of the Scientific Board of the Nanotechnology Interuniversity Centre of Como (L-NESS) and of the Babbage Project (SISSA, Trieste).
 He is also a member of the National Inter-University Consortium for Material Science (CNISM), of the European Materials Research Society and of the Materials Research Society.

-Since 2008 Narducci has developed an intense research activity on thermoelectricity and on its applications to energy harvesting, mostly focused on top-down (nanowires and nanolayers) and bottom-up nanostructured silicon.
+Since 2008 Narducci has developed an intense research activity on thermoelectricity and on its applications to energy harvesting and cooling, mostly focused on top-down (nanowires and nanolayers) and bottom-up nanostructured silicon.
 In 2010 he was appointed Chief Technical Officer (CTO) and Board Member of a start-up co-financed by ERG SpA and LFoundry aimed at the development of silicon-based thermoelectric generators.
 As the start-up CTO he has promoted collaborations between industrial partners and research centres throughout Europe, encompassing institutions in Italy, Greece, Austria, and the UK.
-Narducci was also under contract with the EC (FP7) within the SiNERGY consortium, working at the development of all-silicon harvesters, wherein he led the thermoelectric work package.
-His interests have further extended to the thermoelectric properties of multiphase systems and nanocomposites, leading to explorative research endeavours jointly carried out with Stanford University and with the CNRS-Aix-Marseille University; and to applications of thermoelectricity to solar harvesting, also in collaboration with the Massachusetts Institute of Technology.
+Narducci was also under contract with the European Union (Framework Programme 7) within the SiNERGY consortium, working at the development of all-silicon harvesters, wherein he led the thermoelectric work package; Principal Investigator of a Marie Skłodowska-Curie Global Fellowship (2018-2020) on hybrid photovoltaic-thermoelectric solar harvesters; and associated investigator to a European Research Council Starting Grant (2016-2021).
+His interests have further extended to applications of thermoelectricity to solar harvesting, also in collaboration with the Massachusetts Institute of Technology, and to the study of thermoelectric phenomena under non-stationary conditions.

-Narducci co-promoted the foundation of the Italian Thermoelectric Society, which was established in 2014.
-He is currently serving as its president.
-He is also the vice-president of the European Thermoelectric Society and seats in the Board of Directors of the International Thermoelectric Society.

-Author of more than 130 scientific publications, Narducci is also the author of a book on Nanotechnology, a book on Hybrid Thermoelectric-Photovoltaic Solar Generators and of eighteen patents as well.
+Narducci co-promoted the foundation of the Italian Thermoelectric Society (est. 2014), serving as its President for ten years.
+He is currently the President of the European Thermoelectric Society, the Secretary of the International Thermoelectric Society, and is a member of the International Thermoelectric Academy.
+Author of more than 170 scientific publications and of eighteen patents, Narducci also wrote books on Nanotechnology and on Hybrid Thermoelectric-Photovoltaic Solar Generators and was the leading editor of a book celebrating 200 years since the discovery of thermoelectricity.